vmware-archive/projectmonitor/README.md

 Just open a browser on `/`.
 The page will refresh every 30 seconds.
 When it refreshes, it shows whatever status was last fetched by the cron job.
 That is, a refresh doesn't cause the individual Cruise Builds to be polled.

+Pulse looks good on an iPhone, by the way :)